 H-Collectives Map-AllReduce use n'ary tree-based hierarchical reductions, where Map task level and node level reductions would be followed by broadcasting of the locally aggregated values to the other worker nodes.
-The final reduce combine operation is performed in each of the worker nodes and is done after all the Map tasks are completed and the data is transferred.
+The final reduce operation is performed in each of the worker nodes and is done after all the Map tasks are completed and the data is transferred.

-B. Map-Collectives for Twister4Azure iterative mapreduce
+B. Map-Collectives for Twister4Azure iterative MapReduce

-Twister4Azure Map-Collectives are implemented using the Windows Communication Foundation (WCF)-based Azure TCP inter-role communication mechanism, while using the Azure table storage as a persistent backup.
-Twister4Azure primitive implementations maintain a worker node-level cache to store and serve the primitive result values to multiple Map workers and map tasks running on a single server.
-Twister4Azure utilizes the collectives to perform synchronization at the end of each iteration and also to aid in the decentralize scheduling of the tasks of the next iteration by using the collective operations to communicate the new iteration information to the workers.
+Twister4Azure Map-Collectives are implemented using the Windows Communication Foundation (WCF)-based Azure TCP inter-role communication mechanism, while employing the Azure table storage as a persistent backup.

+Twister4Azure collective implementations maintain a worker node-level cache to store and serve the collective result values to all the tasks executing in that node.
+Twister4Azure utilizes the collectives to perform synchronization at the end of each iteration.
+It also uses the collective operations to communicate the new iteration information to the workers to aid in the decentralized scheduling of the tasks for the next iteration.